-- Be alert and respond to harmful online challenges and hoaxes, including providing information and advice to parents and carer and informing where to get help and support. - Be alert to the growing concerns involving knife crime and ensure the school works closely with the police and safeguarding partners to raise awareness of the impact of such crime and adopt proactive practice to address concerns locally and within the community. - Ensuring appropriate filters and monitoring systems are in place to protect children online and children are taught about keeping safe online through the curriculum. - Giving staff the opportunities to contribute and shape safeguarding arrangements and child protection policy. - When the schools premises are used for non-school/college activities the Governing body/trust will seek assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in pace, and inspect them as needed, including liaising with the Head teacher/ trust.
-This will apply regardless of whether or not children who attend the prevision are on the school or college roll (KCSiE 2022 paragraphs 165 to 166). - Prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, making decisions about additional checks and ensuring volunteers are supervised as required. - Ensure at least one person on an interview panel has completed safer recruitment training. - Recognising that certain children are more vulnerable than others, such as looked after children and children with special educational needs and disabilities. - Be open to accepting that child abuse and incidents can happen within the school and be available to act decisively upon them.
+- Ensure the DSL team and staff are alert and able to respond to harmful online challenges and hoaxes, including providing information and advice to parents and carer and informing where to get help and support. - The SLT and DSL team works closely with the police and safeguarding partners to raise awareness of the impact of knife crime and adopt proactive practice to address concerns locally and within the community. - Ensuring appropriate filters and monitoring systems are in place to protect children online and children are taught about keeping safe online through the curriculum. - Give all staff the opportunity to contribute to and shape the 'safeguarding arrangements,' and child protection policy. - When the school's premises are used for non-school activities the Governing body will seek assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place, and inspect them as needed, including liaising with the Head teacher/ trust.
+This will apply regardless of whether or not children who attend the prevision are on the school or college roll. - Any safeguarding concerns involving outside organisations will be addressed through our safeguarding policies and procedures, and in line with the local Nottinghamshire Safeguarding Children Partnership procedures. - Prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, making decisions about additional checks and ensuring volunteers are supervised as required. - Ensure at least one person on an interview panel has completed safer recruitment training. - Inform any new prospective employees' that online social media checks will be completed as part of the interview process (KCSiE 2024 Part Three Safer Recruitment). - Recognising that certain children are more vulnerable than others, such as looked after children and children with special educational needs and disabilities.

-Looked After Children - The Role of Designated Teacher and the Designated Safeguarding Lead
+Looked After Children - The Role of Designated Teacher (maintained schools and academies) and the Designated Safeguarding Lead

-- A teacher is appointed who has responsibility for promoting the educational achievement of children who are looked after.
-They have the appropriate training.
-The Designated Teacher will work with the Virtual School to ensure that the progress of the child is supported. - The Designated Safeguarding Lead will also have details of the child's social worker and the name of the Assistant Head of the Virtual School.
-The Designated Safeguarding Lead will work closely with the Designated Teacher, as we recognise that children may have been abused or neglected before becoming looked after.
-We will ensure their ongoing safety and wellbeing as well as supporting their education, through linking with their social worker, carers, and parents where appropriate. - We also recognise those children who were previously Looked-After potentially remain vulnerable and all staff will be informed of the importance of maintaining support for them through our school.
-As a school we will continue to recognise the importance of working with agencies and take prompt actions where necessary to safeguard these children, who may remain vulnerable.
+- A Designated Teacher is appointed who has responsibility for promoting the educational achievement of children who are looked after.
+They have the appropriate training and will collaborate with the Virtual School to ensure that the progress of the child is supported. - The Designated Safeguarding Lead and SENCO will work closely together, as we recognise that children may have been abused or neglected before becoming looked after and may also have SEND.
+We will ensure they are fully supported, able to thrive and take the most out of their education or the learning opportunities we are able to provide by linking with the virtual school, their social worker, parents, and carers. - We also recognise those children who were previously Looked-After potentially remain vulnerable and all staff will be informed of the importance of maintaining support for them through our pastoral support. - We will continue to recognise the importance of working with agencies and take prompt actions where necessary to safeguard these children, who may remain vulnerable.